brajeshwar/brajeshwar.github.io/_posts/2007/2007-08-28-who-or-what-the-hell-is-a-hacker.md

----
-layout: post
-title: Who or what the hell is a Hacker?
+# Who or what the hell is a Hacker?
----

 {% include video source="youtube" id="0PxTAn4g20U" %}